What could be cuter than a little ladybug at Halloween? A little ladybug costume that you made yourself!

 How to make your Cute Little Ladybug Costume

-If you want to save time and don’t care about reusing the spots, you can also buy black felt with adhesive already on the back, or pre-cut black felt spots (though the largest I could find were 1.5 inches in diameter; the ones I made for our costumes were closer to 2 inches across).
+If you want to save time and don’t care about reusing the spots, you can also buy black felt with adhesive already on the back, or pre-cut black felt circles.
+(For reference, the ones I made for our costumes were closer to 2 inches across).

 - If you’re a stickler for details, you’ll want to sew them on in a symmetrical pattern, since this is how ladybugs look in nature, as my scientifically-minded husband pointed out to me AFTER I’d sewn them all over Kimmie’s red onesie.
 (I did an internet search for images of ladybugs, and sure enough, they all had symmetrical spots; who knew?
 You learn something new every day.)
 When I redid the costume a couple of years later, I made sure to put the spots on Essie’s shirt in a Daddy- and nature-approved pattern.